You are currently viewing Jaw Chiropractor in KL: TMJ Care & Jaw Function

 Please read through the seven top questions most have regarding jaw problems and chiropractic jaw care.

 TMJ disorders can result from various causes, including misaligned jaw joints, teeth grinding (bruxism), stress, or trauma.
 Structural issues in the jaw, such as arthritis or dislocations, can also contribute to discomfort.
-Understanding the root cause is vital for effective care.
+Understanding the root cause is vital for integrated care.

 A jaw chiropractor uses gentle adjustments to realign the jaw and upper cervical spine.
 This approach helps alleviate strain on jaw muscles and ligaments, improves joint function, and addresses TMJ-related issues holistically.